 worship, Bible study, and fellowship.
 Watch for your opportunity to participate in a retreat.
 There is no charge and transportation and meals are included.

-Text 989-860-9030 for daily scriptural encouragement for your walk at Valpo.
-You can also "like" ValpoWalk on Facebook or follow ValpoWalk on Twitter.
+For daily scriptural encouragement for your walk at Valpo, "like" ValpoWalk on Facebook or follow ValpoWalk on Twitter.

 In celebration of Valpo's 150th anniversary, a new prayer book became available in August 2008 to members of the campus community.
 In Thy Light We See Light: The Valparaiso University Prayer Book includes prayers from Valpo's outgoing and incoming presidents and traditional campus events such as Advent Vespers, as well as prayers related to faith and learning, stress and struggle, giving thanks, relationships, and sorrow and loss.
 Also contained in the book are examples of varied ways of praying and how one can practice these different approaches.
-Copies are available for purchase at the University Book Center or online at valpo.edu/bookcenter.
+Pick up a copy for free at the Chapel.

 Silence has been highly prized as a Christian discipline because as one attends to God’s voice, spoken during private prayer, worship service, the proclaiming of scripture, in solitary walks, etc., one’s inner being becomes focused and intent on receiving life, blessing, and spiritual riches from the One who is the source of life.
 The Taize Worship Around the Cross service offered during the Morning Prayer rotation makes good use of silence.